-Alphabet employees have long clashed with company executives pushing for change, but the mobilization efforts were short-lived.
+Alphabet employees had long clashed with company executives pushing for changes, but the mobilization efforts were short-lived.
 Now, the Alphabet workers union (and therefore also Google) hopes to be able to create long-lasting effects.

-The word "union" has the power to make us go back to the last century, in a season of civil rights won at work and for work.
-Hearing "Google Syndicate" has a strange effect.
+The word "union" has the power to take us back to the last century, in a time of civil rights achieved at work and for work.
+Hearing “Google union” has a strange effect.

-Only until recently were we all fascinated by the narrative of these “trendy” and unconventional workplaces.
-There was talk of flexible hours, bizarre and fairytale benefits for workers, and the Silicon Valley it looked like a pristine island.
+Only until recently were we all fascinated by the narrative of these "trendy" and unconventional workplaces.
+There was talk of flexible hours, of bizarre and fairy-tale benefits for workers, and the Silicon Valley it looked like a pristine island.

 If you are looking for the lit log, scratch under the ashes.

 It wasn't all gold.
 There was also some marketing.
-And as in all large workplaces, everyone's needs require listening.
-For this reason the news of a Google syndicate (more: an Alphabet syndicate, which is a bit like the mother ship of all the companies born from Brin and Page) is epochal.
+And as in all great workplaces, everyone's needs demand listening.
+This is why the news of a Google union (more: an Alphabet union, which is a bit like the mothership of all the companies born from Brin and Page) is epochal.

 It shows that, like it or not, the future is built only around people.
 Maybe bypassing them (I hope not), but you can't avoid taking them into account.

-"Our hope is that through a Google union, the structure and resources they will be able to provide us and the skills acquired, we will be able to continue this struggle for years to come," he says.
-Parul Koul, executive president of AWU and software engineer at Google.
+“Our hope is that through a Google union, the structure and resources they will be able to provide us, and the skills they have acquired, we will be able to continue this fight for years to come,” he says Parul Koul, executive president of AWU and software engineer at Google.

 The Google union, backed by Communications Workers of America, was announced on Monday after years of long-standing tensions between executives, employees and contractors of all ranks.